alma/in-page-test/documentation.md

 ## unmount

 This method will unmount the inPage, and remove content of the DOM element that is specified above.
+It will also close the connection with Alma.

 ```js
 inPage.unmount();